The Best Robot Vacuums For Sparkling Hardwood Floors, Based On Reviews

 Robot vacuums have taken the world by storm, helping households keep their floors clean and free of dirt and allergens.
 With so many brands and models on the market, it's hard to choose which vacuum is the best option for your home.
 Depending on their capabilities and functions, some automatic vacuums are better suited for carpeting, while others excel at cleaning hard floors, like hardwood.

-The HONITURE V8 Pro has less than 100 ratings to go by.
+The HONITURE V8 Pro has just a few hundred ratings to go by.
 However, the nearly perfect 5-star average makes it criminal to pass up as a top-rated robot vacuum.
 Most reviews praise its rotating sweep, multiple suction settings, and quiet operation.
 Despite the very low price, it has mopping functions in addition to the regular vacuum features, making it extra useful on sealed hardwood.
 It transitions well between carpet and hardwood, making it effective in rooms with decorative rugs or alternating flooring types.

-Only three people have rated it less than perfect, though they haven't cited its shortcomings.
-It is a fairly new product, so many reviews are based on a few days to weeks of use.
-The long-term durability of this product isn't well-reviewed yet, though it does come with a 2-year warranty and lifelong technical support,
+Only a small percentage of people have rated it less than perfect.
+It is a fairly new product, so many reviews are based on shorter-term use.
+So, while the long-term durability of this product isn't well-reviewed yet, it does come with a 2-year warranty and lifelong technical support.

 Buy the HONITURE V8 Pro robot vacuum for $199.99 on Amazon.